DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --selector-timeout \<ms\>

 Specifies the amount of time, in milliseconds, within which [selectors](../test-api/selecting-page-elements/selectors.md) make attempts to obtain a node to be returned.
+See [Selector Timeout](../test-api/selecting-page-elements/selectors.md#selector-timeout).

 ```sh
 testcafe ie my-tests --selector-timeout 500000